nhpthuy/docs/pages/katalon-studio/docs/getting-started.md

 > For macOS Catalina users
 >
-> If you currently use macOS Catalina, you have to enable Katalon Studio and Katalon Studio Engine applications in  **System Preferences/ Security & Privacy/ General**.
+> If you currently use macOS Catalina, you have to enable Katalon Studio and Katalon RuntimeRuntime Engine applications in  **System Preferences/ Security & Privacy/ General**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/getting-started/KS-Catalina.png" width="662" height="569">